52 Types of Beetles in Washington State

 52. Acorn Weevil

-The acorn weevil isn’t a true weevil but rather a member of a different insect order.
+The acorn weevil isn’t a true weevil but a member of a different insect order.
 Even though they’re not considered true weevils, you’ll find them on our list of the types of beetles in Washington state.

 The larvae bore inside their shells to munch on their innards before emerging as adult beetles.
 The good news is that they’ve moved on from your yard to someone else’s by then—though they could still eat their way back into your potted plants.